-With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], Section F.6.2.18, with the exceptions that the minimum upstream power P{min} MUST be as given in Table B-7 below, and the maximum upstream power P{max} MUST be as given in Table B-4 above.
-Note that in Section F.6.2.18.2.2 of [DOCSIS RFI 2.0], the value of 53 in the equation for P{hi_S} MUST be replaced with 56 since this value is actually intended to be P{max} from Table B-4 above.
+With Multiple Transmit Channel mode disabled, the CM MUST operate as in [DOCSIS RFI 2.0], Section F.6.2.18, with the following exceptions.
+The minimum upstream power P{min} MUST be as given in Table B-7 below, superseding the minimum upstream power requirements in [DOCSIS RFI 2.0].
+The maximum upstream power P{max} MUST be as given in Table B-4 above, superseding the maximum upstream power requirements in [DOCSIS RFI 2.0].
+The maximum upstream power P{max} MUST be as given in Table B-4 above, superseding the maximum upstream power requirements in [DOCSIS RFI 2.0].
+Note that in Section F.6.2.18.2.2 of [DOCSIS RFI 2.0], the value of 53 in the equation for P{hi_s} MUST be replaced with 56 since this value is actually intended to be P{max} from Table B-4 above.
+31